-- Scholarships are awarded to new enrolling students only - Scholarships are awarded to full time students only - Scholarships will not exceed \$2,000.00 - Scholarships may be rescinded if a student does not successfully complete their required credits - Scholarships are only awarded to students whose financial estimate demonstrates the financial need for a scholarship to cover unfunded balances due to the cost of tuition, fees or books - Scholarships are only awarded to students whose essay demonstrates that financial hardship has and will prevent them from enrolling in school if they are unable to obtain a scholarship award. - Scholarships are awarded between 50% 80% of the students unfunded balance as decided upon by the scholarship committee, but not to exceed \$2,000.00
+- Scholarships are awarded to new enrolling students only - Scholarships are awarded to full time students only - Scholarships will not exceed \$2,000.00 - Scholarships may be rescinded if a student does not successfully complete their required credits - Scholarships may be rescinded if a student does not successfully adhere to the standards of satisfactory academic progress outlined on pages 12-15 of this catalog. - Scholarships are only awarded to students whose financial estimate demonstrates the financial need for a scholarship to cover unfunded balances due to the cost of tuition, fees or books - Scholarships are only awarded to students whose essay demonstrates that financial hardship has and will prevent them from enrolling in school if they are unable to obtain a scholarship award. - Scholarships are awarded between 50% 80% of the students unfunded balance as decided upon by the scholarship committee, but not to exceed \$2,000.00

 Mildred Elley is committed to helping its students succeed in their dreams of achieving higher education and in their quest for careers.
-The following services and activities\are available to our students.
+The following services and activities_are available to our students.